raikilon/dev-notes/aws/saa-c03/aws.md

 - Stream them into a central Kinesis Data Stream
 - Use Kinesis Data Firehose to deliver them to Amazon S3 for storage or analytics.

 ## X-RAY

 AWS X-Ray collects data about requests as they travel through a distributed application, allowing you to visualize the flow of a session across multiple services.

 A trace ID is inserted into the tracing header and used to track each request end-to-end.
-Data is sent to X-Ray in segments (data blocks containing various details) and subsegments (smaller units within a segment).
+Data is sent to X-Ray in **segments** (data blocks containing various details) and **subsegments** (smaller units within a segment).
+Segments record information about requests and responses but **are not searchable** using filter expressions.

 X-Ray generates:

-- Service Graph – A JSON document detailing the services and resources that make up the application, along with their relationships.
+* **Service Graph** – A JSON document detailing the services and resources that make up the application, along with their relationships.
-- Service Map – A visual representation of the service graph, showing traces and performance data..
+* **Service Map** – A visual representation of the service graph, showing traces and performance data.

+When you **instrument your application**, the X-Ray SDK records information about requests, AWS resources, and the application itself.
+You can also add **custom data** as:

+* **Annotations:** Indexed key–value pairs used for filtering and grouping traces (up to 50 per trace).
+* **Metadata:** Non-indexed key–value pairs for storing additional information not used for search.

+**Best practice:** Add **custom attributes as annotations** in the segment document if you want to filter or group traces.

+**Sampling rules** determine the percentage of requests that X-Ray traces, helping reduce overhead while still providing a representative view of application performance.

 ## CloudTrail